 Further, testing of components removed from the field provides an important validation of the specific overall EB-IMP assessment process.
 First by testing a flawed component the analysis can be verified.
-Testing also demonstrates the repair meets long tern service requirements.
+Testing also demonstrates the repair meets long-term service requirements.
 Finally, testing demonstrates the tool developed provides a conservative solution and reduces the likelihood that any over-conservatism might exist.
+This paper has presented a few select case studies that represent a larger body of work not presented herein.
+Figures 8, 9, and 10 provide several photographs from actual damaged subsea pipelines, illustrating the significant damage that can be imparted to these subsea systems [17].